-I’ve worked and tested out recipes for so long and this baby is no ordinary bland vanilla cake.
-It’s got a full vanilla bean flavor, it’s rich and buttery and just a hint of almond flavor.
 Now, just hear me out on the almond flavor.
 I use almond emulsion and it does NOT taste like ordinary almond extract.

 Even if you think you won’t like anything with almond extract in it…I have one question for you.
 Have you tried it?
 It’s the same lecture I give my step-kids.
 Don’t say you don’t like it if you haven’t tried it yet.
 Sometimes things taste totally different than you expect.
 Here’s my point on the almond extract: The recipe only calls for a half a teaspoon.
 That isn’t much and it’s not strong or overpowering at all.
 All it does is to help bring out the flavor of the vanilla bean.